the course of the ten-year history of the Texas 200, there have been a

 Also, please note that the Land Cut forms part of the ICW and does have active commercial barge traffic.
 You do not want to anchor any more than just a few feet out from the beach into the Land Cut, if you must be on the Land Cut side (and not in Hap’s Cut itself).
 Also be aware of the large wakes than can be generated from these barges as they pass close by.
 Anything you can do to fully beach your boat or tuck into Hap’s Cut itself and get OUT of the Land Cut would be recommended for safety reasons.

 Camp 3 – The Padre Island Yacht Club (PIYC)It has been several years since we stopped here, and we think the “greatest hits” tour is a perfect time to head back.
-In the middle of a long, hot, salty, muddy, mosquito-filled week, the PIYC offers access to an air-conditioned building, showers, and maybe even a hot meal and some cold drinks.
-(More information on the meal will be provided once they are confirmed.
-Payment is typically cash on-site for those who are interested. ) The yacht club usually lets us camp out in our sleeping bags on their large air-conditioned floor on the second level, or you can sleep on your boat or pitch your tent on their lawn.
+In the middle of a long, hot, salty, muddy, mosquito-filled week, the PIYC offers access to an air-conditioned building, showers, and even a hot meal and some cold drinks.
+As in past years here, the PIYC will be cooking up hot dogs and hamburgers for us, along with soft drinks.
+Payment will be cash on-site for those who are interested.
+The yacht club usually lets us camp out in our sleeping bags on their large air-conditioned floor on the second level, or you can sleep on your boat or pitch your tent on their lawn.

 27° 36’ 2” N, 97° 14’ 59” W

 32 nautical miles (37 statute miles) from Camp 2